- 611M€ (-1%) turnover, in line with challenging internal plan; a solid performance under

 Lely recently decided to stop commercial activities in Russia and Belarus, due to Russian's military invasion of Ukraine.
 Read the full statement here.

-For more information about this release, please contact Esther Lelij - Senior Corporate Communications Specialist at Lely International NV: firstname.lastname@example.org, +31 (0) 6 8253 6989.
+For more information, please contact Esther Lelij, Corporate Communications Manager at Lely International NV: firstname.lastname@example.org , +31 (0) 6 8253 6989.